-How to stop COVID-19: the more steps you take, the safer you are against COVID-19.
+The more steps you take, the safer you are against COVID-19.

-Let's think about your relationship to the coronavirus in terms of swiss cheese.
+Let's think about ways to stay safe like slices of swiss cheese.
 Each of these cheese slices provides a layer of protection against COVID-19.
-The more practices you maintain, the more protection you have against being infected by COVID-19.
+The more safe practices you maintain, the more protection you have against being infected by COVID-19.
 You can decide how many layers to put between yourself and the virus.